Occupational Therapy — O.T.D. (Entry Level)

 Clinical experience

 Aligning with the unique mission of Loma Linda University, students in the Doctor of Occupational Therapy Program have the opportunity to experience fieldwork in community practices and emerging areas as well as traditional sites.
-Students participate in three Level I fieldwork experiences, exposing them to different areas of practice to observe and begin building an understanding of occupational therapy practice.
+Students participate in two Level I fieldwork experiences, exposing them to different areas of practice to observe and begin building an understanding of occupational therapy practice.
 In addition, students take part in community-engagement experiences throughout the program, building their sense of service and using their skills to serve and collaborate with community partners.

 Each student completes two Level II fieldwork experiences.
 The fieldwork coordinator works with the student to arrange the fieldwork sites in different settings.
-The program culminates with the doctoral capstone, which is a 14-week (560 hours) individual experience where the student gains advanced skills in a specific area.
 Students are responsible for their own transportation and must complete the fieldwork within twenty-four months of the didactic coursework.
 Students must also complete a background check and any specific facility requirements prior to beginning fieldwork.

 CPR certification